Monday, February 22, 2016

 My husband and I are big fans of both cooking shows and movies about restaurants, so we were excited to see Burnt.
 While it let us down as a movie, it did provide a great example on why conflict and stakes are vital to a story.

-It’s also an example of why a novel that is well written, has a solid idea, all the right pieces, might keep getting rejected.
+Even better, it gave me a wonderful example of why a novel that is well written, has a solid idea, and all the right pieces, might keep getting rejected.

-Burnt is technically well done.
-Amazing cast, great actors and acting, good production values, strong writing, solid bones in the story—what it lacks are the fundamental elements of good storytelling.
+Because Burnt is technically well done.
+It has an amazing cast, great actors and acting, good production values, strong writing, solid bones in the story—what it lacks are the fundamental elements of good storytelling.

-If you happen to have a manuscript out now that’s getting “it’s well done, but…” rejections, you might find some reasons why here—and some clues on how to fix it.
+If you happen to have a manuscript that’s getting “it’s well written, but…” type rejections, you might find some reasons why here—and some clues on how to fix it.

 It Was Predictable